dk3512/World-s-Hardest-Game-Version-DK-GBA-/readme.txt

 but Mario is always in the way.
 Avoid Mario and get your bananas and go home!

 CONTROLS
-Press Start to start the game.
+Press Start to start the game or move to the next round.
 Press Select to go back to title screen.
 Use the arrow keys to move Donkey Kong.